101 Damnations (album): Tracks

 Bob said "The Road to Domestos", the album's opener, was a recording of a hymn they had stolen, ending with the sound of machine gun fire.
 The title of the following track, "Everytime a Church Bell Rings", was influenced by the film It's a Wonderful Life (1946).
 "Twenty Four Minutes to Tulse Hill" details a train ride through South London; the train announcer snippets were recorded at the Tulse Hill railway station, which Fruitbat lived across from.
-It also features a sample taken from Quadrophenia (1979), which had an impact on Bob.
-"An All-American National Sport", which had went under the titles "Digging a Hole" and "Cardboard City Cut-Out" with different publishers, discusses a homeless person being set on fire by two strangers.
+It also features a sample taken from Quadrophenia (1979), which had influenced Bob.
+"An All-American National Sport", which had gone under the titles "Digging a Hole" and "Cardboard City Cut-Out" with different publishers, discusses a homeless person being set on fire by two strangers.
 "Sheriff Fatman" was highlighted as displaying the album's characteristic sound; Raggett said "the song itself may be about a total rat-bastard of a slumlord, but the name of the game is energy and fun."
-Bob said the titular character was a landlord from South London, which he based on two people he knew in person.
+Bob said the titular character was a landlord from South London, and was based on two people whom he knew personally.
 An earlier version of the track was known as "Chuckles and Smiles", and was adapted from "Jonathan Jo" (1924) by A. A. Milne.

 "The Taking of Peckham 123" is largely about the Peckham area of London, where Jamie Wednesday's label The Pink Label was based.
-Bob thought it reminded him of "Evelyn" (1987) by contemporaries Pop Will Eat Itself.
+Bob has compared the song to "Evelyn" (1987) by contemporaries Pop Will Eat Itself.
 "Crimestoppers A' Go Go" is an instrumental track that is followed by "Good Grief Charlie Brown", which is about Bob's parents divorcing, and sees him reciting marriage vows in the style of a vicar by its conclusion.
 HuffPost writer Tom Thornton said "Midnight on the Murder Mile" served as a "depiction of a paranoid, post-nightclub cross-borough trudge home".
 Its title refers to a length of road dubbed the Murder Mile where Bob would walk from a bus stop in West Norwood to his residence in Crystal Palace.
 It features samples of the band ringing and hanging up on the emergency phone number 999 and fight sounds from The Firm (1989) during the instrumental portion.
 "A Perfect Day to Drop the Bomb", which begins with a clip of an Atari ST booting up, reuses the hook from "The Message" (1982) by Grandmaster Flash and the Furious Five.
 The album's closing track, "G.I.
 Blues", is an anti-war song inspired by John Savage's character in The Deer Hunter (1978), which had left an impression on Bob.
 Rob Sheridan plays the piano solo in the track; Bob said he was drafted in as the part was a "lot harder to play than it sounds" and he performed it "too well so we had to change it after he’d left the studio".